peterjc/galaxy_blast/tools/ncbi_blast_plus/README.rst

-These wrappers are copyright 2010-2017 by Peter Cock (The James Hutton Institute, UK) and additional contributors including Edward Kirton, John Chilton, Nicola Soranzo, Jim Johnson, and Bjoern Gruening.
+These wrappers are copyright 2010-2017 by Peter Cock (The James Hutton Institute, UK) and additional contributors including Edward Kirton, John Chilton, Nicola Soranzo, Jim Johnson, Bjoern Gruening, and Caleb Easterly.

 See the licence text below.